Art as a form of Reciprocity

 When art moves us, our energy goes into a higher octave of spin.
 Our capacity for life grows.
 The benefits are real but there is little context for it in current-day life.
 We are prone to the rush of common addictions mistaking that for the nuclear spin of our our atomic core.
 The difference is subtle but unmistakable once the distinction is made.
 Art and creativity play a significant role in helping us understand and make that distinction.
 It then becomes harder to choose what drains our life force.

 It’s the quality of energy determines our interactions and transactions.
 And herein lie the roots of reciprocity.
-It’s not a payoff, it’s an honoring of both seen and unseen dimensions.
+It’s never a payoff.
+It is an honoring of both seen and unseen dimensions that we inhabit but have forgotten.

 Our over-reliance on the mental realm has revealed its failings in recent years.
 The destruction it’s created on our beautiful planet has become increasingly apparent.
 Our knowing, however, comes through on a deeper and more sustainable channel as the great mystery invites us into higher alignment.